kurebasu/Dots-and-Boxes/README.md

 # Thesis
 Repository for the code written for my bachelor thesis

-Note that this code is experimental.
+Note: This code is experimental.
 It does not necessarily follow all best OOP practices.